Skip to content

 • Mouse pointer target.

-• Whether to keep the mouse pointer on screen (hides after some time by default).
+• [persistent] Whether to keep the pointer on screen after it was moved.
+By default, the pointer fades out after some time.

 A promise that resolves once the mouse was moved.